 DENU 1704 Introduction to Clinic (1 Credit)

 This course introduces students to the clinical environment and familiarizes them with the steps in doing a comprehensive exam.
-In addition, it allows students to develop and interpret basic diagnostic aids that enable them to arrive at a diagnosis and treatment outline.
-Students also become familiar with techniques used to perform a prophylaxis.
 This course guides students through the process necessary to collect information, interpret that information, and use it in formulating a diagnosis and develop a treatment plan.
 0-100 (DENT) Begin 2001D

 DENU 1721 Perio I: Introduction to Periodontology (1 Credit)

-This course reviews and expands the student's knowledge regarding the biology of the healthy periodontium.
-It also introduces students to current classifications of periodontal diseases and fundamental knowledge of the epidemiology, etiology, microbiology and immunology of periodontal diseases.
+This course introduces students to current classifications of periodontal diseases and fundamental knowledge of the epidemiology, etiology, microbiology and immunology of periodontal diseases.
 Basic information is integrated with necessary clinical skills to evaluate and diagnose all currently recognized forms of periodontal diseases.
-This includes the ability to recognize the less common forms of gingivitis and periodontitis and those systemic condition forms of which may influence the initiation, progression, or treatment of periodontal diseases.
 0-100 (DENT) Begin 2001D

 DENU 1931 Basic & Applied Nutrition (1 Credit)

 This course helps students acquire a basic understanding of human nutrition in the context of oral health and disease.
-It is recognized that the oral cavity is part of systemic health.
-Food and nutrition have a profound impact on overall health and well-being, and have specific influences on the health of the oral cavity as well.
-At the conclusion of this course, the student should have a working vocabulary in nutrition; understand the links between nutrition, health, and disease; and be able to apply the concepts learned in this course to patient diagnosis and treatment planning taught later in the curriculum.
+The student should understand the links between nutrition, health, and disease and be able to apply the concepts learned in this course to patient diagnosis and treatment planning taught later in the curriculum.
 0-100 (DENT) Begin 2001D

 DENU 2624 Practice Management II (0.5 Credits)